The Truth about Stress

 There are three types of stress: eustress, neustress, and distress.

-And lastly, distress is the stress we all most often speak about when we use the term “stress.”
-It comes from things that are real or perceived threats and tends to promote negative effects on the body, emotions, and mind.
+And lastly, distress is the stress we most often speak about when we use the term “stress.”
+It comes from real or perceived threats and tends to promote negative effects on the body, emotions, and mind.
 Distress can either be acute (short in duration but intense) or chronic (less intense but longer in duration) and if not properly addressed, can affect our overall well-being.

 That said, stress hormones in some situations and circumstances can actually sometimes help us.
 When our minds perceive a threat, hormones are released into the body to prepare it to survive that threat, and most often we enter flight or fight mode.
-But, sometimes, the threat is just small enough to release optimal levels of those hormones in which studies have shown to “improve physical performance and mental-processing skills like concentration.”
+But, sometimes, the threat is just small enough to release optimal levels of those hormones which studies have shown to “improve physical performance and mental-processing skills like concentration.”
 When at optimal levels of those hormones, then, we actually become more alert and better prepared to meet the challenge at hand.

 How do we properly cope with stress then?
-Unfortunately, it’s not a one size fits all solution.
+Unfortunately, it’s not a one-size-fits-all solution.
 Because the optimal levels of stress-related hormones are different for everyone, to effectively manage and cope with stress, it’s imperative that we understand what our optimal level is and then reduce the continued release of those hormones past those levels by using coping skills and relaxation techniques.
 Some of those skills and techniques include: meditating, journaling, spending time in nature, moving your body, engaging in a gratitude practice, starting a social media detox, connecting with others, sticking to a routine, aiming for better sleep, and paying attention to nutrition.

 Try experimenting with these to see what works for you.
 And if one method doesn’t work, try another!
-While these are just a few, there are tons of options to add to your tool kit to better cope with stress, so get experimenting!
+While these are just a few, there are tons of options to add to your toolkit to better cope with stress, so get experimenting!

 What helps you cope with stress?
 Share with the community by letting us know below!